DennisGoldfarb/ms-flashlight/README.md

 **----> edu.unc.flashlight.shared/** code that both the server and client use.
 Mostly defines classes for data that needs to be passed between client and server.
 **----------> exception/** exceptions...
 **----------------> upload/** exceptions specific for the upload process
 **----------> model/** classes for data transferred between client and server.
 Contains Hibernate mappings.
+Contains SQL/HQL queries
 **----------------> details/** specifically for details of features used for classification
 **----------------> SAINT/** specifically for SAINT parameters
 **----------------> table/** specifically for information needed to display results in a table (# of total results, which page of the table we're displaying, etc)